davrempe/2d-mass-spring-sim/README.md

 # 2D Mass-Spring Interactive Simulation
 This is an interactive two-dimensional mass-spring system simulator written using OpenGL and GLUT.
 The core of the simulation is implemented in `SpringMassSim\SpringMassSim\SpringMassSim.cpp`.
+A video of the simulation running is available [here](http://cse.unl.edu/~drempe/projects.html).

 ![sim screenshot](https://github.com/davrempe/2d-mass-spring-sim/blob/master/images/screenshot.png "Example of simulation running")